Faraz-Tab/ML_Final_Project/README.md

 ### Second model

 For Our second model, we chose another dataset with a much more data point.
-We wanted to use a deep Neural Network to get the predictions on our dataset.
+We wanted to use a DNN (deep Neural Network) to get the predictions on our dataset.
 On this dataset, our NN takes 15 features and gives a binary output to predict Diabetes.

 #### Taks